microsoft/presidio/docs/tutorial/05_languages.md

 Some languages are not supported by spaCy/Stanza, or have very limited support in those.
 In this case, other frameworks could be leveraged. (see [example 4](04_external_services.md) for more information).

-Since Presidio requires a spaCy model to be passed, we propose to use a simple spaCy pipeline such as `en_core_web_sm` as the NLP engine's model (even if Presidio is not used for English), and an external framework/service as the Named Entity Recognition (NER) model.
+Since Presidio requires a spaCy model to be passed, we propose to use a simple spaCy pipeline such as `en_core_web_sm` as the NLP engine's model, and a recognizer calling an external framework/service as the Named Entity Recognition (NER) model.